-The advent of solar cells in 1883 by Charles Fritts was the beginning of the vast advancement of methods to harness the renewable energy as a form of clean energy.
+The advent of solar cells in 1883 by Charles Fritts was the beginning of the vast advancement of methods to harness renewable energy as a form of clean energy.
 In the 1990s, the notion to mimic photosynthesis has led to the development of Organic Solar Cells.

 In this workshop, students will fabricate and assemble an organic solar cell.
 Using our homebuilt kit, students will perform characterisation of their solar cell and plot a Power against Voltage graph.

-|Delivery Type ||Hands On Workshop |
+|Delivery Type ||Hands-On Workshop |

-|Number of Pax ||20 to 40|
+|Number of Pax ||20 to 30|